ln0185/ln0185/README.md

 ## Hi there 👋

-# Hélène Delaunay — Front-end developer
+# Hélène Delaunay — QA, Front-end developer

 French front-end developer based in **Selfoss, Iceland**.
 I build interfaces with attention to **accessibility**, **consistency**, and how products feel across devices.
 My work is shaped by **design collaboration**, **user research**, and a **testing mindset** (Jest, Playwright).